Rubusch/linux-c/030__platform/dt_platform_device/README.md

 #### Notes on the DT binding

 For the RPI3b: The keys are added with the following DT binding.
-There is an arm and an arm64 version of the DT, anyway the 64 bit version  diverts to the 32 version(v6.3.1).
 ```
 $ vi ./linux/arch/arm/boot/dts/bcm2710-rpi-3-b.dts
     ...